 Each day locked tight by word-charmed bars –

-By shadow red and bloody flesh –
+By phantom red and jeering flesh –

 Until returns fate's scythe afresh,